 Although cannabis 2.0 takes effect on Thursday, actual sales of the products it legalizes won’t begin until December.

 As noted by Reuters, share prices in the Horizons Marijuana Life Sciences Index ETF have slumped as companies’ revenues missed expectations.
 Cannabis producers, investors and analysts have blamed Canadian regulations that have slowed the opening of new retail outlets, strangled sales and imposed higher costs.
 Investment bank and advisory firm Seaport Global figures Canada needs about 1,055 stores to realize the cannabis market’s true potential.
+In the meantime, other options for Canadians are available, such as Online Dispensary Canada, which is just one of many online options.
 About half that number currently exist, with about 300 of those stores in Alberta, which has looser regulations than the rest of the country, while the most populous provinces of Ontario and Quebec have lagged far behind.

 “We would probably give the first year a C minus,” said Seaport Global analyst Brett Hundley, giving the industry performance a barely passing grade.